2020 AES Fellows Program

 - All application forms and nomination forms must be completed in their entirety and submitted by Tuesday, September 1, 2020, for your candidacy to be considered.

 - The AES Fellows and Junior Investigators Professional Development Committee will select the Fellows Program participants.
 Notifications will be sent out via email by the end of August.

-- If you have applied to be an AES Fellow, please do not register for the 2020 Annual Meeting until you have been notified whether you have been accepted to the AES Fellows Program.
-Notifications will be sent in time for you to receive the early-bird registration pricing for the AES Annual Meeting if your application is not selected.
+- If you have applied to be an AES Fellow, please do not register for AES2020 until you have been notified whether you have been accepted to the AES Fellows Program.

 Questions?
 Email Jennifer Brummet at firstname.lastname@example.org